 Warning: Your Next Caller Could Be a Hacker.

 The scam is not new, but it still seems to work and is currently being used again, according to a warning from UMB security specialists.
 Cyber criminals call people in target companies and notify them of a delivery bill or confirmation of receipt that will arrive shortly by e-mail.
 Neither the caller nor the sender of the email message are genuine.
 Anyone who clicks on the attached file will create a problem with a familiar name for themselves: Cobalt Strike.
-This can have nasty consequences.#Security as a Service #Security Awareness #Security Risk Assessment #SIEM #SentinelOne
+This can have nasty consequences.#Security Awareness #Security Risk Assessment #SIEM #SentinelOne

 UMB cyber security customers report current attack attempts of this kind, as does a medium-sized Swiss software and consulting company that has already been attacked and damaged.
 These incidents fit a trend that has been going on for some time now.